Market Intelligence Report • Updated: April 2026

 Call Kevin: (250) 457-1795

-*Data sourced from the Association of Interior REALTORS® for the period ending January 31, 2026.Verify official stats here.
+*Data sourced from the Association of Interior REALTORS® for the Kamloops and District region, period ending February 28, 2026.
+Data pulled March 3, 2026.Verify official stats here.